X-spec7/solana-presale-admin-panel/README.md

 # Project Title

-#### SaaS Template
+#### Admin Site
 ## Description
-This is a template for a SaaS application.
-It is built with Next.js, Tailwind CSS.
+This is a admin template for management of Solana presale project.
+It is built with Next.js, Tailwind CSS, and Solana web3.
-This is based on Dropshipping Automate Platform in my Github.

 ### Installing and Executing